pysys-test/pysys-test/docs/BaseTest.rst

 can be accessed via instance attributes on ``self``:

 - ``self.input`` *(str)*: Full path to the input directory of the testcase, which is where test-specific resources such as configuration files are stored.
-The directory is usually ``<testdir>/Input`` but the path can be customized in the testcase descriptor.
+The directory is the main ``<testDir>`` for projects created from PySys 2.0 onwards, or ``<testdir>/Input`` for projects created earlier.
+The path can be customized in the pysysdirconfig at a project, directory (or even testcase) level.

   Here is an example of copying a configuration file template from the input directory::